apexskier/PhotoManagement/README.md

 ## Sorts my photos.

-Run `run.sh` to sort any photos in a folder named Import in the same folder as the script.
-You can run `setup_directories.sh` to create the Import folder.
+Run `run.sh` to sort any photos in a folder named Import a folder named Photos.
-Photos will be moved into the Photos folder and sorted by month and year.
+You can run `setup_directories.sh` to create the proper folders.
+Photos will be sorted by month and year.
 The script will try to find groups in the folders that get new images, and name them by their location and holiday.

 Holidays are found using the `known_events.py` module.
 Supports holidays that fall on specific days (e.g. 14th of February, or nth &lt;day&gt; of